aniketkumavat/python-flask-app/README.md

----

-# Python Flask CI/CD Pipeline with Jenkins on AWS
+# Python Flask Application CI/CD Pipeline with Jenkins on AWS

 This repository contains a simple Flask application and a Jenkins pipeline configuration for automating tests, Docker builds, and image deployment to DockerHub.
 The pipeline is managed using Jenkins, hosted on an AWS EC2 instance.